yeonjujuju/ds_projects/README.md

 Hello, I hope your day is going well!

 I am a third year student majoring in Data Science and Film and Media

+this repository includes data science prpojects that I had working on with brief explanations.

+## Projects

+1. [Spotify and Youtube Project] ()